geissler/csl/README.md

 This project is still in an early alpha state, nearly the half of the tests is failing.
-The goal is to implement a parser which is 100% compatible with the [CSL 1.0.1](http://citationstyles.org/downloads/specification.html "CSL") standard, is 100% OOP and follows the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md "PSR-2") coding standard.
+The goal is to implement a parser which is 100% compatible with the [CSL 1.0.1](http://citationstyles.org/downloads/specification.html "CSL") standard, 100% clean OOP and follows the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md "PSR-2") coding standard.